 - Certify that a document is an original document or true copy of another record (Note: An individual can make a written statement that the document is an original or a true copy and sign that statement.
 That signature can be notarized).

-- Affix the notary’s signature to a blank form.
+- Affix the notary’s signature to a blank or incomplete form.

-- Take an acknowledgement in lieu of an oath or affirmation when an oath or affirmation is required.
+- Take an acknowledgment in lieu of an oath or affirmation when an oath or affirmation is required.

 Frequently Asked Questions

 When notarizing an affidavit or other document containing a sworn statement, must an oath or affirmation be administered?

 - Yes, Ohio law requires a notary to administer an oath or affirmation for affidavits or documents containing sworn statements such as “John Doe, upon oath,” “sworn to and subscribed,” or “Being duly sworn.”
 Failure to give an oath or affirmation will result in the revocation of the notary commission.